A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies: Conclusions

 The method can be extended in a variety of ways.
 For instance, the effects of conformational asymmetry can be introduced by allowing the step length parameter~$b$ to be different for the different monomer types.
 The method could be used to investigate mixtures of more than one type of terpolymer, for example, mixtures of ABC and ABD terpolymers, or mixtures of ABC terpolymer and A~homopolymer (as used experimentally by Hayashida et al.\cite{Hayashida2007a}).
-We have only implemented the method in two dimensions, though in principle it could be extended to consider three-dimensional structures.
-However, almost all ABC star terpolymer structures that have been reported experimentally are two-dimensional (see \cref{table:experimentmorphologies}).
-We also believe that it is possible to construct similar tessellating base motifs to perform SST calculations for other copolymer architectures, for example AB copolymers.